Call4Cloud | MMP-C | Autopilot | Device Preparation

 When looking at the little official Microsoft documentation available, Microsoft is telling us that this Windows Autopilot CSP collects hardware information about a device that is used when the device needs remediation if it underwent a hardware change

-If an Autopilot device underwent a Hardware Change we will notice these 2 messages in the Device its profile status.
-The first one is mentioning the fact there is a “Fix Pending”
+If an Autopilot device undergoes a hardware change, we will notice these 2 messages in the device’s profile status.
+The first one mentions the fact there is a “Fix Pending”

-When we take a closer look at the Profile Status itself it mentioned that a hardware change was detected on this device.
+When we take a closer look at the Profile Status itself, it mentions that a hardware change was detected on this device.

-Shall we take a closer look at what I guess happens when the device underwent a hardware change?
+Shall we take a closer look at what, I guess, happens when the device undergoes a hardware change?

 2. What Happens